codingatkca/interview_experience/README.md

 - Explain Protypephical inheritance in JavaScript with example?
 - Import vs Default Import in javaScript?
 - Web Workers vs Service Workers?
+- What are higher order functions in Javascript?(function Which receives function as argument or function as output-This makes Javascript more functional)
+- What are Higher oreder function in react js?.

 ## RestFull Service
 - Difference between Put vs Patch method?